elastic/integrations/packages/ti_cif3/docs/README.md

 This integration connects with the [REST API from the running CIFv3 instance](https://github.com/csirtgadgets/bearded-avenger-deploymentkit/wiki/REST-API) to retrieve indicators.

 ## Expiration of Indicators of Compromise (IOCs)
-Indicators are expired after certain duration.
-An [Elastic Transform](https://www.elastic.co/guide/en/elasticsearch/reference/current/transforms.html) is created for source index to facilitate only active indicators be available to the end users.
+Indicators are expired after a certain duration.
+An [Elastic Transform](https://www.elastic.co/guide/en/elasticsearch/reference/current/transforms.html) is created for a source index to allow only active indicators to be available to the end users.
 The transform creates a destination index named `logs-ti_cif3_latest.dest_feed*` which only contains active and unexpired indicators.
 Destination indices are aliased to `logs-ti_cif3_latest.feed`.
 The indicator match rules and dashboards are updated to show only active indicators.

 | Indicator Type    | Indicator Expiration Duration                  |
 |:------------------|:------------------------------------------------|